nerettilab/SIMBA3D/README.md

 Structure Inference from Multiscale BAyes in 3 Dimensions (SIMBA3D)

 This tool was primarily developed to study the 3D structure Chromatin.
-It includes analytically derived gradients for a variety of penalty functions to estimate 3D architecture from pairwise interaction matrices.
+It include analytically derived gradients for a variety of penalty functions to estimate 3D architecture from pairwise interaction matrices.